nodejs/undici/README.md

 * `body`, it can be a `String`, a `Buffer`, `Uint8Array` or a `stream.Readable`.
 * `headers`, an object with header-value pairs.
 * `signal`, either an `AbortController` or an `EventEmitter`.
+* `requestTimeout`, the timeout after which a requst will time out, in milliseconds.
+  Default: `30e3` milliseconds (30s).
 * `idempotent`, whether the requests can be safely retried or not.
   If `false` the request won't be sent until all preceeding requests in the pipeline has completed.